Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Introduction

 \section{Introduction}

-This paper is concerned with Hamilton-Jacobi (HJ) equations on networks associated with Hamiltonians that are quasi-convex in the gradient variables and possibly discontinuous at the vertices in the space variable.
+This paper is concerned with Hamilton-Jacobi (HJ) equations on networks associated with Hamiltonians that are quasi-convex and coercive in the gradient variable and possibly discontinuous at the vertices of the network in the space variable.

 Space discontinuous Hamiltonians have been identified as both important/relevant and difficult to handle; in particular, a few theories/approaches (see below) were developed to study the associated HJ equations.
-In this paper, we show that if they are assumed to be also quasi-convex in the gradient variable, then not only uniquess can be proved for very general conditions at discontinuities (referred to as \emph{vertex conditions}), but such conditions can even be classified.
-In particular, connexions with and between several existing works are exhibited and different perspectives are open.
-Indeed, we introduce a very flexible PDE method to prove comparison principle which can next be adapted to achieve much more.
-We illustrate this fact by developing several applications of our theory in Sections~\ref{s:oct} to \ref{s.h}.
-Various works are also in progress, building upon the theory developed in this paper; some of them are mentioned below.
-We also point out that the present article is written in the one-dimensional setting for pedagogical reasons but our theory extends readily to higher dimensions \cite{higher}.
+In this paper, we show that if they are assumed to be quasi-convex and coercive in the gradient variable, then not only uniquess can be proved for very general conditions at discontinuities (referred to as \emph{junction conditions}), but such conditions can even be classified: imposing a general junction condition reduce to impose a junction condition of optimal control type, referred to as \emph{a flux-limited junction condition.} As far as uniqueness is concerned, a comparison principle is proved.
+We show that the doubling variable approach can be adapted to the discontinuous setting if we go beyond the classical test function $|x-y|^2/2$ by using a \emph{vertex test function} instead.
+This vertex test function can be used to do much more, like dealing with second order terms \cite{in} or getting error estimates for monotone schemes \cite{ik}.

-The contribution of this paper is two-fold.
-First, general vertex conditions are proved to be equivalent to optimal-control type ones.
-The latter are constructed from the Hamiltonians and a free parameter, the \emph{flux limiter}.
-They are referred to as \emph{flux-limited junction conditions}.
-Second, a very general comparison principle is proved.
+We point out that the present article is written in the one-dimensional setting for pedagogical reasons but our theory extends readily to higher dimensions \cite{higher}.